mdoesburg/spotlight/docs/usage/rules.md

 }
 ```

-## Custom Validation Functions
+## Function as a Rule

-If you require some more custom or complex validation logic than what is provided by the available rules, but you don't want to create a custom rule, you can pass a lambda expression or a function instead of a rule.
-The expression or function is expected to return a string if the validation fails.
+If you require some more custom or complex validation logic than what is provided by the available rules, but you don't want to create a [custom rule](custom_rules.md), you can use a lambda expression or a function as a rule.

-Note: This only works with the list notation.

-Lambda expression example:
+The expression or function is expected to return a string if the validation fails, or `None` if it passes.
+The returned string is your custom error message.

+!!! note
+    You can only use a function as a rule when using the [list notation](#list-notation).

+!!! tip
+    Python functions return `None` by default, so in most cases you probably don't want to explicitly return `None`.

+### Examples

+An example using a lambda expression:

 ```python
 rules = {